BenFungInUK/MARS_ROVER/README.md

 # MARS_ROVER

+## To test the programme

+It is better to comment out the following function in each script which may hide out the success message

+`clearLastLine()`

+And then run:

+`npm test`

 ## Setting the Scene

 You have been asked to create a program to move rovers around the surface of Mars!